MCL Tear Treatment in Defiance, MO

 Diagnosing an MCL Tear in Defiance, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
 At Axes Physical Therapy, we have free injury evaluations in Defiance, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Defiance, MO for MCL Tears